Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere of the game is widely praised for its engaging concept and immersive qualities, particularly highlighted during the initial moments and the dynamic music that shifts around specific objects.
+The atmosphere of the game is generally praised for its engaging concept and immersive qualities, particularly highlighted during the initial moments and the dynamic music that shifts around specific objects.
 Overall, players find the atmosphere to be a strong point, enhancing the overall experience.

 • “Great atmosphere, great concept; it's free, what are you waiting for?”